- Search for a Leaflet

 Never give a double dose of sodium valproate.

 What if I give too much?

-If you think you may have given your child too much sodium valproate, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
+If you think you may have given your child too much sodium valproate, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.
 Take the medicine container or pack with you, even if it is empty.
 This will be useful to the doctor.
 Have the packet with you if you telephone for advice.

 Are there any possible side-effects?

 We use medicines to make our children better, but sometimes they cause effects that we don’t want (side-effects).

 If your child gets bad stomach pains or starts being sick (vomits) often, or both, take them to your doctor or hospital straight away.
 Your child may have a serious problem called pancreatitis.

 Children occasionally get serious liver disease when taking sodium valproate.
 If your child starts being sick every few hours, has stomach pains, is very sleepy, gets jaundice (the skin or eyes look yellowy) or has more seizures than usual, take them to your doctor or hospital straight away.

 - Your child’s hands may shake.
 Contact your doctor if this happens.

 - If you notice any unusual bleeding or bruising, contact your doctor.